vtex/typescript/packages/eslint-config-vtex-react/README.md

 ## Usage

-After installing the module, just add it to you `extends` array inside your `.eslintrc`.
+After installing the module, just add it to your `extends` array inside your `.eslintrc`.

 ```jsonc
 // .eslintrc